---

 [**Try Lindy free**](https://lindy.ai) and see how fast you can activate new users.

-2. Can I use a chatbot for onboarding and ongoing support at the same time?
+### Can I use the same chatbot for onboarding and ongoing support?

 Yes.
 Many platforms, including Lindy, let you use the same chatbot for onboarding, FAQs, and live handoff.
 Once a user completes onboarding, the chatbot can switch roles to offer help, suggest features, or answer common product questions based on user actions.

 Track metrics like onboarding completion rate, time to first key action (e.g., sending a message), chatbot engagement rate, and drop-off points.
-You can also measure impact on support tickets, retention, and user satisfaction scores to see how effective your chatbot onboarding really is.
+You can also measure impact on support tickets, retention, and user satisfaction scores.

 Yes.
 Most modern chatbot platforms support in-app chat experiences for mobile (iOS/Android) as well.
 You can use SDKs or no-code widgets to embed your chatbot directly into mobile onboarding flows for real-time guidance, just like on web apps.

-If you use a no-code builder like Lindy, you can build a basic onboarding chatbot in 1–2 hours.
-For more advanced flows with conditionals, integrations, or reminders, it may take a day or two, but still much faster than hard-coded onboarding systems.
+With a no-code builder like Lindy, you can build a basic onboarding chatbot in 1–2 hours.
+For more advanced flows with conditionals, integrations, or reminders, it may take a day or two — but still much faster than hard-coded onboarding systems.

 Yes.
 You can design different flows for different roles (e.g., marketer vs. developer), industries, or even plan tiers.
 The chatbot can ask a few questions up front and then tailor the rest of the onboarding experience based on those responses automatically.